pmuellr/AnyViewer/README.md

     function when you have finished writing the HTML back, passing `null` as `err` on success, else an Error object.

+  The path set in `vinylOut` is a temporary file name, which you can use to generate HTML.
+The file will be erased when the viewer window closes.
+But this is just a helper; you can also set `vinylOut.path` to a file which should be loaded directly in the viewer as well.
+See the built-in HTML plugin for an example.

 * `extensions`: an array of strings of extensions supported by this plugin.
   Expected to include the `"."` character at the beginning of each string, like [vinyl's extname property](https://www.npmjs.com/package/vinyl#extname).